Valerii Kryshen

-Valerii Kryshen (Валерій Павлович Кришень) (born 1955) is a Ukrainian scientist, doctor of medicine and professor of general surgery.
+Valerii Kryshen (Валерій Павлович Кришень) (born 1955) is a Ukrainian scientist, Doctor of Medicine, and professor of general surgery.

 Biography

-Kryshen was born on 11 September 1955 in Dnipropetrovsk in what was then the Soviet Union to a medical family.
+Kryshen was born on 11 September 1955 in Dnipropetrovsk (now Dnipro, Ukraine) in what was then the Soviet Union to a medical family.
 He completed his medical degree in 1978 and began working in the surgical unit in Dnipropetrovsk city hospital.
 He chairs the general surgery department at Dnipropetrovsk State Medical Academy.

 Achievements

 Kryshen authored near the 400 scientific papers, research articles, manuals, monographs, state patents and inventions, ministerial instructions and branch directions.
 He supervised doctoral students and participated in thesis defense reviews.
 He was a certified member of the European Society of Surgery (ESS).
 He provided relevant commentary on the ESS website.
 He was on the faculty of Ukrainian and European Surgical Congresses and was a member of the scientific international committee at 8th World Gastric Cancer Congress.

 Kryshen created a new school, exposing young surgeons to clinical practice and research.
 He presided over and was a member of the government examination graduating and post-graduating commission and committee of experts in connection with medical, scientific and educational licence certification of research institutions and higher educational establishments in Ukraine.
 He administered and supervised 7 magistrate, 6 candidate and 1 doctorate scientific degree theses.